UNSH/Unity-Apple-Distribution-Workflow/5_Entitlements/ReadMe.md

 ### iCloud Development
 In the examples you can find other entitlements and an iCloud example to use it  just move the file from examples to Development and rename it to "entitlement.plist" Be sure to read the Readme of SignAndPackage because you will need to preform another step with optool.

 Depending on what you need you can bump into crashes when your app tries to access a specific service of function that requires entitlements.
 The crash report will tell you that an entitlement is needed. will need to adjust your [entitlements](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/EnablingAppSandbox.html#//apple_ref/doc/uid/TP40011195-CH4-SW5) accordingly.

 #### CREDIT FOR THIS UPDATE [**"Joel @ Kitteh Face"**](http://www.kittehface.com/2019/06/unity-games-using-cloudkit-on-macos-part1.html)

+(However, in some cases, improper iCloud entitlements can instead crash on launch with a `Namespace CODESIGNING` error; so if you're seeing this error, double-check your entitlements and the capabilities of the Identifier used in your Provisioning Profile.)

 ## WHY
 When you sign your code you need to add the correct entitlements, meaning you describe what you will access and need or in other words what the app can be expected to do.
 Codesign will use this information in the signature.